 2017 Room Reservations

-Applications will be accepted for June through December 2017 at any St. Louis County Library location starting on Saturday, April 1, 2017.
+- Applications will be accepted for January through June 2018 at any St. Louis County Library location starting on Saturday, October 7, 2017.

 Auditorium and Meeting Place Policy

 (Adopted by Library Board on February 17, 1982.
 Revised November 15, 1989; September 18, 1993; October 19, 1998; September 23, 2002; November 18, 2002; June 18, 2007; May 18, 2009, March 11, 2013, June 17, 2014.)

 St. Louis County Library (Library) meeting rooms are intended primarily for Library and St. Louis County Library Foundation (Foundation) meetings, programs and events.
 When not needed for these purposes, the rooms are available for a fee, as set by the Library Board, to community groups and organizations and to local businesses.
 Permission to use Library meeting rooms is revocable and does not constitute a lease, nor does it imply that the Library endorses the aims, policies, views or activities of the group, organization or business using the room.
 Anyone using the Library’s meeting rooms must abide by the terms of this policy and the Library’s Code of Conduct.
 All juvenile groups must have adequate adult supervision.